-Create an Asset Register, a Full Log of all your Books, from Scratch.
+Create an Asset Register, a Full Log of all your Books and Published work, from Scratch.

 If you are not thinking yet that you need a good digital record of all you work then you seriously need to.
 I can’t emphasize enough how important and useful it is to have a record of all your work.
 You’ve probably heard me say already, I am very lucky that my husband (now working with me as my PA and manages my website) has set my asset register up and manages it for me.
 It has been invaluable and quite an eye opener to me.